-THIS IS NOT OFFERED IN SEMESTER ONE 2021.
+THIS IS NOT OFFERED IN 2022

-Laidlaw College offers the Certificate in Study and Career Preparation (CertPrep) which assists students with the development of key skills, capabilities, knowledge and attributes needed to succeed in tertiary education including degree level.
+Laidlaw College offers the Certificate in Study and Employment Pathways (CertPrep) which assists students with the development of key skills, capabilities, knowledge and attributes needed to succeed in tertiary education including degree level.
 The programme provides a foundation for students who want to continue into Laidlaw programmes in Theology, Teaching or Counselling through a mixture of academic skills development and reflection on Christian faith and life.
 The programme focuses on four key areas: Academic reading, writing, and communication; Managing your study and learning; Encountering the Bible and Faith in Action.
+The CertPrep programme leads to the New Zealand Certificate in Study and Employment Pathways (Level 4).